Junior: Hey, if everyone made the world a better place, it'd be perfect!

 - The 1989 two-parter Christmas Episode of Married... with Children had Al's guardian angel (played by Sam Kinison) show what would happen if he was never born, which shows Peg as a loving Housewife, Bud successful with women, Kelly a smart and chaste college student and having a charming and rich man played by Ted McGinley as their husband and father.
 This angers Al so much that he decides to live just to spite them for being the greedy and ungrateful bastards that they are.

-- Played for drama in an episode of Smallville: when Chloe and Clark discover that Brainiac has gone back in time to Ret-Gone Clark by killing his infant self, much to Chloe's horror Clark is so despondent about all of the shit that he's had to endure so far (and in one way or another he's forced his loved ones to endure) that he refuses to do anything about it.
-Chloe has to literally beg Clark to snap out of it to make him go back in time and stop Brainiac, but he still refuses.
+- Smallville: Played for drama in the episode "Apocalypse".
+When Chloe and Clark discover that Brainiac has gone back in time to Ret-Gone Clark by killing his infant self, much to Chloe's horror, Clark is so despondent about all of the shit that he's had to endure so far (and in one way or another he's forced his loved ones to endure) that he refuses to do anything about it.
+Chloe literally begs Clark to snap out of it and go back in time and stop Brainiac, but he still refuses.
 The spirit of Jor-El takes Clark to a world where he never made it to Earth.
 At first, it looks like everything is better.
 The Kents have their own son and Jonathan did not die of a heart attack, and Lana and Chloe are successful and have love interests.
 Then it turns sour when Clark discovers that his cousin Kara made it to Earth to be raised by the Luthor family and is a pawn of Brainiac, then President Lex Luthor triggers a nuclear holocaust.
 This finally motivates Clark to go back and stop Brainiac.

 - Played With in BioShock Infinite, which turns out to be a "Better If Not Born Again" Plot.
 It is revealed that the Big Bad Father Comstock is the Player Character Booker DeWitt from an Alternate Timeline where he had accepted a baptism, fundamentally misinterpreted what it meant, and embarked on a path of religious fanaticism (whereas the playable Booker rejected baptism and retained his jaded, but grounded personality in his timeline).
 At the end of the game, Elizabeth takes Booker back in time to the moment of his baptism where he lets her drown him, ensuring that Comstock is never "born" and all the suffering that he had caused never comes to pass.